University of St Andrews Moodle

 Non-accessible content

-The vendor's Moodle tracker page identifies reported issues with the baseline product and the Moodle accessibility standards page outlines the design principles behind it.
+The vendor's Moodle Tracker identifies reported issues with the baseline product and the Moodle Accessibility Policy outlines the design principles behind it.

 Non-compliance with the accessibility regulations